 - The maximum pre-tax amount that you are allowed to contribute to this plan is capped annually by the IRS.
 This calculator will not check to see if you are over-contributing!
 That is a function of your plan administrator.
-Please click this link for up to date limits and details.
+Click this link for up to date details and limits.

 - The assumptions:

-- 100 and 6 respectively=Employer Match (Annually box checked)
+- 100 and 6 respectively=Employer Match (Annually box selected)

-- 11=Average Annual Interest Rate Earned (Annually box checked)
+- 11=Average Annual Interest Rate Earned (Annually box selected)